-A protective thermal breaker will "break" the 110-volt AC power to the converter section of Power Center if the power converter becomes overheated.
+A thermal overload protector will shut down the converter if it becomes overheated.
 This can result from operating above its maximum limit for an extended period of time or by obstruction of ventilation to unit.

-NOTE: Power converter section will automatically route 12-volt lights and motors to battery power in this event.
+Note: 12-volt lights and motors will automatically draw from battery power in this event.

-The thermal breaker will reset itself after a cool-down period, and the lights and motors will resume operating from the converter.
-If the breaker trips again shortly after reset, take immediate steps to correct the cause of overheating.
+The thermal overload protector will reset itself after a cool-down period, and the lights and motors will resume operating from the converter.
+If the overload trips again shortly after reset, take immediate steps to correct the cause of overheating.
 A portion of RV 12-volt load (lights or motors or both) should be turned off to reduce total load.
 Also, inspect the converter to make sure ventilation is not obstructed.